The Dragon Guards the Lover: Why Sovereignty Must Precede Connection

 Value: I cherish my sovereignty.
 Boundary: I will not explain my “No” more than once.

 When your boundaries feel weak, it is often because your connection to the value is weak.
-The Warrior does not fight for the sake of fighting.
-The Warrior acts because the Soul Body has identified a treasure that must not be looted.
+The Dragon does not breathe fire for the sake of burning.
+It acts because the Soul Body has identified a treasure that must not be looted.

 When you feel triggered, the mind will draft a story faster than you can breathe.
-Before you speak, take a brief return to the Vertical Axis:
+Before you speak, take a brief return to the Vertical Axis using the Field–Resonance–Action cycle:

-This is how the Dragon protects the Lover: not by closing the heart, but by giving it a spine.
+This is how the Dragon protects the Lover: by giving it a spine without closing the heart.

 The Guardian and the Open Heart